kenorb-contrib/BitTorrent/README.txt

 You have to run a downloader which already has the complete file, so new downloaders have a place to get it from.
 Here's an example -

-./bittorrent-console.py --url http://my.server/myfile.torrent --saveas myfile.ext
+./bittorrent-console.py --url http://my.server/myfile.torrent --save_as myfile.ext

 Make sure the saveas argument points to the already complete file.